habedi/PracticalMachineLearning/README.md

 * [VisPy](http://vispy.org/): A Python library for interactive scientific visualization that is designed to be fast, scalable and easy to use
 * [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of awesome Machine Learning frameworks, libraries and software, etc
 * [MOA Framework](https://moa.cms.waikato.ac.nz): A fantastic Java software environment and framework for stream mining
+* [MEKA](http://waikato.github.io/meka): A multi-label classification tool, it works on top of Weka
+* [Mulan](http://mulan.sourceforge.net): A Java library for learning on multi-label data

 ## My Favourites